Feast on delicious dishes and dreamy desserts in Texas's three foodiest cities

 At Cured in San Antonio, dine on house-cured meats accompanied by Texas craft beer

 San Antonio neighborhoods buzz with chef-driven restaurants.
 In the Southtown area, browse art galleries before stopping for dinner at Hot Joy, popular for eclectic Asian fare such as smoked brisket ramen.
-Follow the San Antonio River Walk to museums and The Pearl, a 19th-century brewery that’s being revitalized as a food-centric urban neighborhood.
+Follow the San Antonio River Walk to museums and The Pearl, a 19th-century brewery that’s been revitalized as a food-centric urban neighborhood.
 The Pearl includes a campus of The Culinary Institute of America, where you can watch a cooking demo or take a class.
 Afterward, stroll to a neighboring bar or restaurant.
 Cured is a good choice for pairing house-cured meats with Texas craft beer.
-The Granary acquaints diners with traditional central Texas barbecue.
+Little Rhein Prost Haus serves up German cuisine favorites with Texas-sized flair.
 At La Gloria, acclaimed chef Johnny Hernandez interprets the culinary creations of Mexican street vendors, taquerias and home kitchens.
 For dessert, Lick Honest Ice Creams is a must, crafting decadent flavors with whole, pure ingredients — including Texas honey and peaches — from local farmers and artisans.

 Fredericksburg's German heritage is evident in its hearty cuisine and its artisan brews